Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Bondi has exceptionally high incomes nationally.
-The median income is $72,871 while the average income stands at $149,098.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $79,327 (median) and $162,308 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes all rank highly in Bondi, between the 91st and 96th percentiles nationally.
-The largest income segment comprises 31.0% earning $4000+ weekly (3,409 residents), differing from regional patterns where $1,500 - 2,999 dominates with 30.9%.
-A significant 44.2% earn above $3,000 weekly.
-High housing costs consume 20.8% of income, but strong earnings still place disposable income at the 86th percentile and the area's SEIFA income ranking places it in the 10th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Bondi is $72,871 and average income is $149,098.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth from June 2023 to September 2025, estimated median income in Bondi is approximately $79,327 and average income is $162,308.
+According to the 2021 Census, incomes in Bondi rank highly nationally, between the 91st and 96th percentiles for households, families, and individuals.
+The largest income bracket consists of 31.0% earning $4000+ weekly (3,409 residents), differing from regional patterns where $1,500 - $2,999 dominates with 30.9%.
+Notably, 44.2% earn above $3,000 weekly.
+High housing costs consume 20.8% of income, but strong earnings place disposable income at the 86th percentile nationally.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income